microsoft/appcenter-sampleapp-android/README.md

-# Mobile Center Sample App for Android
+# Visual Studio App Center Sample App for Android
-The Android application in this repository and its corresponding tutorials will help you quickly and easily onboard to Mobile Center.
+The Android application in this repository and its corresponding tutorials will help you quickly and easily onboard to Visual Studio App Center.

 ## About this repository
-The Mobile Center SDK modules are already integrated within the application.
+The App Center SDK modules are already integrated within the application.
 Simply follow the tutorials to learn how to use each service.

 ## Tutorials
 First navigate to the **Getting Started** tutorial linked below.
-After following that tutorial, you can choose which Mobile Center service to explore.
+After following that tutorial, you can choose which App Center service to explore.

 ## Contents
 | Tutorial | Description |